JakobST1n/hoverbit-ble/README.md

 # HOVER:BIT Bluetooth Controller software
 This is software for controlling the HOVER:BIT kit with a progressive web app.

-The web app lives in the [controller](https://github.com/JakobST1n/hoverbit-ble/tree/controller) branch, it uses the [micro:bit Web Bluetooth](https://github.com/thegecko/microbit-web-bluetooth) library.
+The web app lives in the [controller](https://github.com/JakobST1n/hoverbit-ble/tree/controller) branch, you can access it [here](https://github.com/JakobST1n/hoverbit-ble).
+It works the best if you install it on your device, usually you should get a prompt to install it when accessing the site.

 ## Usage
 ### Flashing the micro:bit